Health & Safety

 - We have turned desks to face in the same direction (rather than facing each other) to reduce transmission caused from virus-containing droplets (e.g., from talking, coughing, sneezing).

 - When using tables, we will have students sit on only one side of tables, spaced 6 feet apart.

-- For the short term, programs will repurpose the use of the following large spaces: auditorium, gymnasium, libraries, cafeteria, and teacher and/or student lounge
+- If deemed necessary, programs may repurpose the use of the following large spaces: auditorium, gymnasium, libraries, cafeteria, and teacher and/or student lounge.